Flanders-Make-vzw/dds-for-unity/README.md

-**Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

-When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.

-*We recommend that you open this README in another tab as you perform the tasks below.
-You can [watch our video](https://youtu.be/0ocf7u76WSo) for a full demo of all the steps in this tutorial.
-Open the video in a new tab to avoid leaving Bitbucket.*

----

 ## Edit a file

 You’ll start by editing this README file to learn how to edit a file in Bitbucket.